Materials Handling - Crane Maintenance

 - Check for proper operation of load moment indicator, boom angle indicator, boom length indicator and anti two-block system according to the manufacturer's manual.

-- Enter all service inspections and repairs in a crane logbook or file.
+- Enter all service inspections and repairs in a crane logbook.

 - Do not carry anything in your hands when going up and down ladders.
-Items that are too large to go into pockets or belts should be lifted to or lowered from the crane by a rope.
+Items that are too large to go into pockets or belts should be lifted to or lowered separately.

-- Prevent loose parts or tools from falling to the floor.
+- Prevent loose parts or tools from falling to the floor or on other workers.

 - The area below the crane must be cleared and a barrier erected to prevent injury from a falling object.

-- Replace all guards and other safety devices before leaving a crane.
+- Replace all guards and other safety devices before placing the crane back in service.

-- Remove all stops, tools, loose parts and other material and dispose of them before completing the repair job.
+- Remove all stops, tools, loose parts and other material as you complete the repair job.

 - Keep your equipment clean including batteries, cab and windows, wheels and tracks, deck and car body.